markdingo/trustydns/README.md

 ### Caveats

-Trustydns is new and has some rough edges to it.
-It does not yet use `go mod` to manage dependencies (fortuitously there are few package dependencies) and the compilation and installation process is simplistic at best.
+Trustydns is new and has some rough edges to it and the compilation and installation process is simplistic at best, so bug reports, suggestions and feedback are more than welcome.

 This package is targeted at DNS administrators with a modicum of Unix sysadmin experience.
 You need not be an expert to deploy trustydns but there are many different ways a DoH installation can be